macmullensantiago/Apuntes--/README.md

 # Think like a Computer Scientist

   # HTML
+    * At its heart, HTML is a language made up of elements, which can be applied to pieces of text to give them different meaning in a document (Is it a paragraph?
+Is it a bulleted list?
+Is it part of a table?), structure a document into logical sections (Does it have a header?
+Three columns of content?
+A navigation menu?), and embed content such as images and videos into a page.
+This module will introduce the first two of these and introduce fundamental concepts and syntax you need to know to understand HTML.
     * HTML stands for Hyper Text Markup Language
       HTML is the standard markup language for creating Web pages HTML describes the structure of a Web page